eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 *Short description*

+Article 45e of the [eIDAS 2.0] Regulation sets up the legal basis for the Commission to "where necessary, establish specifications and procedures for the catalogue of attributes and schemes for the attestation of attributes and verification procedures for qualified electronic attestations of attributes".
+As described in section 5.6 of [ARF], these 'schemes for the attestation of attributes' will be described in so-called Attestation Rulebooks.
+A separate Rulebook will be created for each type of attestation.
+This Topic describes the high-level requirements for the Attestation Rulebooks that will specify the details of new types of attestations.

-This Topic describes the high-level requirements for the Attestation Rulebooks that will specify the details of new types of attestations, including QEAAs, PuB-EAAs, and non-qualified EAAs.
-Attestation Rulebooks will be written by Attribute Schema Providers, a role which can be assumed by multiple types of organisation.
+Attestation Rulebooks will be written by Attribute Schema Providers, a role which can be assumed by different types of organisation.
 The goal of this Topic is to ensure that all Rulebooks that will be written in the future will contain the same type of information and the same level of detail, such that all attestations are interoperable.

+Attestation Rulebooks may be registered and published in a publicly accessible catalogue, as described in [Topic 25].

 *HLRs*